Vallentinus/linuxgaming/README.md

 ## Step 5: Configure Steam

 Steam --> Settings --> Steam Play ---> Advanced ---> Enable Steam Play for all other titles
-### I'm using Proton Experimental becouse using more stable than original proton and can see play game on [Discord](https://discord.com/download)
+### I'm using Proton Experimental becouse more stable than original proton and can see play game on [Discord](https://discord.com/download)

 Library --> Proton Experimental --> Properties --> Betas --> bleeding-edge - lastest and untested dxvk, vkd3d-proton and wine changes; backup your prefixes before using